Meet Fall 2021 University Valedictorian Rachel S. Jablonski

 She used those strengths during her internship with the Department of Commerce U.S. Export Assistance Center where she helped local small businesses with market research to assist expansion into global markets.

-Rachel’s second internship, in marketing, was cancelled due to the COVID-19 pandemic.
-She therefore participated in the Education Entrepreneurship Consortium’s Summer Side Hustle program and decided to take inspiration from a business idea she had 2 years prior from a short-term trip to Shell, Ecuador.
+Rachel???s second internship, in marketing, was cancelled due to the COVID-19 pandemic.
+She therefore participated in the Education Entrepreneurship Consortium???s Summer Side Hustle program and decided to take inspiration from a business idea she had 2 years prior from a short-term trip to Shell, Ecuador.

 On the trip, the group interacted with an indigenous tribe called the Waorani.

-“When the pandemic began, this led to the tribe being unable to buy food due to a lack of tourists in Ecuador,” she explained.
-“Knowing there was a loss of sales, I wanted to create a channel for their artesania (Spanish for crafts) and help them participate in the global market.”
+???When the pandemic began, this led to the tribe being unable to buy food due to a lack of tourists in Ecuador,??? she explained. ???Knowing there was a loss of sales, I wanted to create a channel for their artesania (Spanish for crafts) and help them participate in the global market.???

-In September 2020, Rachel launched Habitant Exchange (www.habitantexchange.com), an online business selling hand woven pieces created by the women of the Waorani tribe including bracelets, purses, bags and home décor.
+In September 2020, Rachel launched Habitant Exchange (www.habitantexchange.com), an online business selling hand woven pieces created by the women of the Waorani tribe including bracelets, purses, bags and home d??cor.
 The products are unique and sustainable.
 Proceeds from selling the pieces helped the tribe afford food, clothing and housing, in addition to helping prevent the sale of their Amazonian land to oil companies.

 In November of 2020, Rachel presented Habitant Exchange in the Weston Ideation Lab Side Hustle Series to tell her story to the CSU community.